What are ruptured eardrums in dogs?

 The eardrum is a thin layer of tissue that sits deep inside your dog's ear canal.
 It separates the middle and inner ear from the external ear.
 The eardrum's primary function is to transmit sounds from the outer ear, through the ear canal and to the bones (ossicles) in the middle ear.
 These bones then pass the sounds to the brain so they can be processed.

 If the integrity and structure of the eardrum become compromised, the eardrum can rupture or tear.
-Unfortunately, many different issues, like infection, trauma and illness, can lead to a ruptured eardrum.
+Unfortunately, many different issues, like severe infection, trauma and illness, can lead to a ruptured eardrum.

 When looking for signs of a rupture, you might notice symptoms like your dog moving their head around strangely or vocalizing pain.
 Left untreated, a ruptured eardrum may eventually cause permanent hearing loss.